suvratapte/suvratapte.github.io/_posts/2024-06-01-simulating-prisoners-dilemma.md

 interested in Game Theory and I decided to try to implement some of the experiments in game theory.

-The word "game" in game theory makes it seem that it is related to casual computer or board games.
-A game has some rules and usually a scoring system.
-In game theory, we try to create models which replicate real life situations in terms of rules and some scoring system.
+The word "game" in game theory makes it seem that it is related to (possibly silly) computer or board games.
+But that is not true.
+In game theory, we create models which attempt to replicate real life situations in terms of rules and some scoring system to measure the outcomes.
+A game has rules and also a scoring system.
+That's why the name.

 Prisoner's Dilemma is one of the famous games in game theory.
 You can read about it [here](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).